coecms-training/access-om2-course/course.rst

 -----

-It should work to run at this point
-This would be wasteful, so ...

-* Edit `accessom2.nml` and change model run time from 5 years to 1 month:
+* Could run but would be wasteful as test.
+Change model run time from 5 years to 1 month: in `accessom2.nml`

 .. code::yaml

     restart_period = 0, 1, 0